FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 ****
  The underlying goal is to experiment with creating a two way policy communication channel between the consent grantor (the person), and the grantee (the organisation)

-This Project Hack has identified modules to plan out to be presented on Sunday
+This Project Hack is meant to be fun and to cover modules of a plan to be presented on Sunday
 * 1. the consent legal hack pattern (spreadsheet for creating a button)
 * 2. THe UX (wire frame plan, template letter to company and dev time)
 * 3. The UX for companies (wire frame plan, template letter to people, deve time)